Amy E. Hanson, MD

 I am fascinated by complex pathophysiology and enjoy the opportunity to apply it daily in a fast-paced environment.
 I am passionate about providing care to patients in a vulnerable physical and emotional state and find great meaning in navigating them and their families through that journey.
 Chaos also excites me…

-Why IU School of Medicine/Riley?
+Why IU School of Medicine/Riley Hospital?

-From Day 1 everyone was so supportive.
+From day one, everyone was so supportive.
 The program leadership demonstrated commitment to fellows achieving success, the program coordinator saved me through unforeseen technical difficulties, and everyone was empathetic to the intimidating nature of this field.
 When making the final decision, these factors weighted heavily as they were indicative of how the subsequent years may go in moments where I seek support.
 On my first in-person day, everyone was very welcoming, kind, supportive, and excited to meet us.
 It already feels like family.

 Danielle M. Severns, MD